Inelastic scattering of electrons in water from first principles: cross sections and inelastic mean free path for use in Monte Carlo track-structure simulations of biological damage: Results and discussion

 In the Ioannina model~\cite{ioannina,kyr2015}, two problems appear in the default option, e.g., a brute-force truncation of the Drude function violating the $f$-sum rule and the consequent complexity in deriving $\epsilon_R(E,\textit{q})$ from $\epsilon_I(E,\textit{q})$ via Kramers-Kronig relations~\cite{inc2018} are overcome via an algorithm which redistributes $\epsilon_I(E,\textit{q}=0)$ to the individual inelastic channels in a $f$-sum rule constrained and physically motivated manner.
 Below a few hundred eV, more accurate ionization cross sections, especially at energies near the binding energy, are obtained via methodological improvements of the Coulomb and Mott corrections.
 In the CPA100 models~\cite{bordage}, excitation cross sections are calculated in the first Born approximation using the optical data model by Dingfelder et al.~\cite{ding53}, which is also based on a Drude-function representation of $\epsilon(E,\textit{q})$ but uses a different parametrization.
 The ionization cross sections are calculated, via the Binary-encounter-Bethe (BEB) atomic model.

-As no international recommendations exist yet for the mean free path, the only conclusion we can draw from the comparison between our results and the Geant4-DNA results is that our first-principles result seems to well reproduce the Geant4-DNA opt4 results, at high energies down to 1 keV.
+As no international recommendations exist yet for the mean free path, the only conclusion we can draw from the comparison between our results and the Geant4-DNA (figure~\ref{fig:imfp}) is that our first-principles result seems to well reproduce the Geant4-DNA opt4 at energies up to 1 keV.
 Above this energy, our result is slightly higher than opt2, opt4 and opt6.
-For the whole energy range, the IMFP from option 6 appears to be the lowest because of the larger inelastic cross sections in the 10 eV-10 keV range, as a consequence of using an atomic ionization model with the absence of screening~\cite{inc2018}.
-The curve for option 2 shifts suddenly, through a clear visible step, to lower values below 100 eV because of the activation of vibrational excitations, which reduce additional energy losses and thus reduce the IMFP.
-In Option 4, excitations are strongly enhanced compared to ionization, the latter decreasing only moderately, which results in higher $W$ values (the average energy to produce an ion pair) and smaller penetration distances~\cite{ioannina}.
+For the whole energy range, the IMFP from opt6 appears to be the lowest because of the larger inelastic cross sections in the 10 eV-10 keV range, as a consequence of using an atomic ionization model with the absence of screening~\cite{inc2018}.
+The curve for opt2 shifts suddenly, through a clear visible step, below 200 eV because of the activation of vibrational excitations, which reduce additional energy losses and thus reduce the IMFP.
+In opt4, excitations are strongly enhanced compared to ionization, the latter decreasing only moderately, which results in higher $W$ values (the average energy to produce an ion pair) and smaller penetration distances~\cite{ioannina}.
 Since XC effects mostly affect the results for $\textit{q}\neq$0, it is expected that XC corrections to the RPA will mostly influence the IMFP at low energies, where large-angle scattering collisions ($\textit{q}\neq$0) become important~\cite{https://doi.org/10.1002/sia.5878,10.1667/RR13362.1}.
+Indeed, as the comparison in the inset of figure~\ref{fig:imfp} shows, the RPA result of this work differs from the AGGA results of Taioli et al.~\cite{Taioli2021} only at energies below 50 eV.
+However, the inclusion of exchange and correlation does not improve the RPA result with respect to the experimental data.

 The stopping power from LR-TDDFT is shown in figure~\ref{fig:stop} in comparison with the semiempirical calculation~\cite{emfi2005bis,garcia2017_49}, three Geant4-DNA options, and data from ICRU and ESTAR.
 As it was the case for IMFP, our result is closer to opt4, until a few hundreds of eV, while at higher energies our stopping power is considerably smaller than the rest of the data presented.
 However, our stopping recovers the correct limit at the highest energies (10-100 MeV).